FrBernad/damm-resources/README.md

 flutter test --update-goldens
 ```

-The following times, you can run the tests with the --update-goldens flag.
+If no changes were made to the files in `/golden`, you can run the tests with the `--update-goldens` flag.